gyorilab/emmaa/doc/reports/month15_report.rst

 atomic proposition has the form [observable,level] and evaluates to True if the observable is at the given level at the current time point.
-Atomic propositions are then embedded in formulae using standard BLTL operators including X,F,G and U, combined with standard logical operators (~, ^, V).
+Atomic propositions are then embedded in formulae using standard BLTL operators including X, F, G and U, combined with standard logical operators (~, ^, v).
 For instance,
 "is phosphorylated ERK transient?" would be turned into the BLTL property [pERK,low]^F([pERK,high])^F(G([pERK,low])), which can informally be